shawtydubs/reactnd-project-myreads/README.md

 ## Contribute

-To contribte, please open a pull request against the repository.
+To contribute, please open a pull request against the repository.